Timo Glock: Marussia (2012)

-However at Singapore, he produced his best result for Marussia, finishing in 12th place after a faultless performance.
+However, at Singapore, he produced his best result for Marussia, finishing in 12th place after a faultless performance.
 This crucially pushed Marussia into 10th place in the Constructors' Championship, due to a better non-points finishing record.
 In Japan Glock was up to 11th by the second lap after two first corner incidents, however he finished 16th.
 In Korea he finished 18th, and in India he came 20th after another battle with Michael Schumacher.
 He encountered Schumacher again in Abu Dhabi and let him pass to overtake Heikki Kovalainen who was in the crucial 12th place needed to demote Marussia to 11th in the Constructors' Championship.
 In São Paulo, he was running strongly and ahead of the Caterhams until he was hit by Jean-Éric Vergne.
 He claimed this 'destroyed his race' with Petrov ultimately passing Charles Pic to take 10th spot for Caterham in the championship.
 Glock finished the season 20th in the Drivers' Championship; his best yet for the Virgin/Marussia team.

 For the 2013 season he was due to remain with Marussia and partner Max Chilton who would have been his fourth teammate in four years at the team, however on 21 January 2013 it was confirmed that Glock had left Marussia by mutual consent.
+Glock was supposed to be replaced by Luiz Razia, but due to funding issues Razia's contract was terminated prior to the start of the season.
+He would ultimately be replaced by Jules Bianchi.

-DTM (2013–present)
+DTM

 Glock switched to the DTM in 2013, signing for BMW.
 In his third race he scored his first points and podium with third place.
 He would not score any more points until the final race of the season at Hockenheim, where he won his first DTM race of his career.

+Porsche Supercup

+In 2004 Glock made his Porsche Supercup debut for the Porsche AG Team for a one-off start at the Nürburgring finishing 6th in Race 1 and 7th in Race 2.
+In 2023 Glock returned as a guest driver for Porsche Motorsport in the number #911 at the Hungaroring and Monza finishing his first race in 19 years in 15th scoring a point but was not eligible due to being a guest driver.
+And in Monza finishing 9th.
+He returned in 2024 once again for Dr.Ing h.c.
+F. Porsche AG again in the number #911 driving in the round at the Red Bull Ring finishing 18th.

+Broadcasting career

+Glock joined the German television broadcaster RTL as a pundit on its coverage of Formula One from 2018 to 2020.
+Since 2021, he has worked as an analyst for the pay-TV broadcaster Sky Sport after the broadcaster obtained exclusive broadcasting rights for Formula One in Germany.

 Personal life

 Glock lives in Switzerland with his wife, German model Isabell Reis.
 She travels the world with him during the season.
-Glock and Reis are neighbours and close friends with former Caterham F1 driver Heikki Kovalainen and his British wife Catherine Hyde.
+Glock and Reis are neighbours and close friends with former McLaren, Renault and Caterham F1 driver Heikki Kovalainen and his British wife Catherine Hyde.